Mo45/Rust-Server-Website-Template/README.md

 **Rust-Server-Website-Template** is a responsive, dynamically updated PHP/CSS template for Rust server website.
 It is build with Bootstrap 4 and Rust-Servers.Info API.

+## Rust-servers.net inegration

+Hello there guys, if you are Rust server owner and already added your server to **Rust-Servers.net**, please [contact me](https://me.gametranslation.net/) i need API-keys to test and add rust-servers.net functionality.
+Thank you.

 ## Demo

 See a demo at https://me.gametranslation.net/rust